Federico Magallanes

-Gerardo Federico Magallanes González (born 28 August 1976) is an Uruguay retired footballer who played as a forward.
+Gerardo Federico Magallanes González (born 28 August 1976) is a Uruguay former footballer who played as a forward.

 He played for several clubs throughout his career, including Defensor Sporting, Peñarol Montevideo, Atalanta B.C., Real Madrid CF, Racing de Santander, S.S.C.
 Venezia, Torino F.C., SD Eibar, Sevilla FC, Dijon FCO and closed his career at Mérida UD in March 2009.

 After having been without contract for over a year, on 26 October 2008, Magallanes made his debut for Mérida UD, in the Spanish 2ª División B, where he has signed until end of the 2008–09 season.

-At international level, he also has played for the Uruguay national football team on 26 occasions between 1995 and 2002, scoring 6 goals, and was a member of team that finished in second-place at the 1999 Copa América; he was also participant at the 2002 FIFA World Cup.
+At international level, he also has played for the Uruguay national football team on 26 occasions between 1995 and 2002, scoring 5 goals, and was a member of team that finished in second-place at the 1999 Copa América; he was also participant at the 2002 FIFA World Cup.